Introduction

 As we know, there is no statutory law for contempt at present.
 However, under Article 108 of the Constitution, the Supreme Court has the power to make an order for the investigation of or punishment for any contempt of itself.
 Therefore, contempt claims are made under Article 108 of the Constitution of Bangladesh.

-No statute has given any definition as such to explain what constitutes an offense of Contempt therefore we shall be relying on case laws.
-In the decision of Moazzam Husain vs. The State reported in 35 DLR (AD) 290 Justice Shahabuddin Ahmed made an observation in the following manner:-
+No statute has given any definition as such to explain what constitutes an offence of Contempt therefore we shall be relying on case laws.
+In the decision of Moazzam Husain vs. The State reported in 35 DLR (AD) 290 Justice Shahabuddin Ahmed observed in the following manner:-

 ’Contempt of Court’ has nowhere been defined in statutes.
 It has been conveniently described by referring to its ingredients and citing examples.
 Contempt’ may be constituted by any conduct that brings the authority of the Court into disrespect or disregard or undermines its dignity and prestige.’’